 The performing arts industry is ideal for you if you enjoy expressing your creative personality, such as dancing, drama or singing, or playing a musical instrument.
 However, this sector is not only about performing in front of an audience; there are also great opportunities for those who have creative practical skills who are key to staging entertainment events, such as stagehands, lighting technicians, arts administrators or community artists.

-There are around 286,000 people working in music, performing and visual arts in the UK.
+According to the latest figures (2016), there are around 286,000 people working in music, performing and visual arts in the UK.

 The Performing Arts career area includes working as a performer in dance, drama, music and other forms of entertainment, from stand-up comedy to circus acts.
 Jobs in arts administration, community arts, music technology and theatre technology are also included in this sector.
 You can also teach any of these subjects from secondary school through to university level.